pieroproietti/denos-eggs/README.md

 # Denos' eggs AKA deggs

-This should be a remake of [penguins'eggs](https://github.com/pieroproietti/penguins-eggs) made with [deno]().
+This should be a remake of [penguins'eggs](https://github.com/pieroproietti/penguins-eggs) made with [deno](https://deno.com/).

-NOTE: This is a work in progress...
+NOTE: At the moment this is just a work in progress...

 ## install deno